The Write Site is TWU’s comprehensive writing center. We serve the writing needs of the university community by:

 - making the center and its staff available for faculty members’ classes

-- sponsoring a variety of special workshops and seminars related to the writing process
+- sponsoring a variety of special workshops, seminars, and summer camps related to the writing process

 - and by offering online assistance for distance learners through the OWL (Online Writing Lab)